ayushsikarwal/CaseWizz_CO_AgriSakha_NEW/README.md

 **JSON File for Translation**

-Create a `translation.json` file in the backend folder as well and enter the credentials of the JSON that are present in the source code PDF file.
+Create a `translation.json` file in the `backend` directory and enter the credentials of the JSON that are present in the source code PDF file.

 #### Run Backend Services